-There are many options at Life Weight Loss Centre that can help you transform your lifestyle.
-The procedures we offer are designed to help patients lose weight and get their life back from the challenges of obesity.
-Choosing the right procedure is very important in your sustained success and will often require consultation with your General Practitioner and your Weight Loss Centre Consultant.
-The Weight Loss Centre team are committed to maintaining care before, during and after your procedure.
+Choosing the right procedure is very important in your sustained success and will often require consultation with your General Practitioner and your bariatric surgeon.
+The Life Weight Loss Centre team is committed to maintaining care before, during and after your procedure.

 We encourage you to read the following information from an educational perspective only and not make any decisions regarding a particular procedure.
 The final decision on the type of surgery will be made by yourself and your surgeon.